Tunisian democracy in turmoil after president sacks government | Politics

 Tunisian democracy in turmoil after president sacks government

-Tunisia's nascent democracy faced its worst crisis in a decade on Monday after President Kais Saied ousted the government and froze parliament with help from the army, a move denounced as a coup by the main parties including Islamists.
-It follows months of deadlock and disputes pitting Saied, seen as a political outsider, against Prime Minister Hichem Mechichi and a fragmented parliament as Tunisia has descended into an economic crisis exacerbated by the COVID-19 pandemic.
+Tunisia's young democracy faced its worst crisis in a decade on Monday after President Kais Saied ousted the government and suspended parliament with help from the army, a move denounced as a coup by the main parties including Islamists.
+His action followed months of deadlock and disputes pitting him against Prime Minister Hichem Mechichi and a fragmented parliament as Tunisia descended into an economic crisis exacerbated by the COVID-19 pandemic.

-Tunisia's nascent democracy faced its worst crisis in a decade on Monday after President Kais Saied ousted the government and froze parliament with help from the army, a move denounced as a coup by the main parties including Islamists.
+Tunisia's young democracy faced its worst crisis in a decade on Monday after President Kais Saied ousted the government and suspended parliament with help from the army, a move denounced as a coup by the main parties including Islamists.

-It follows months of deadlock and disputes pitting Saied, seen as a political outsider, against Prime Minister Hichem Mechichi and a fragmented parliament as Tunisia has descended into an economic crisis exacerbated by the COVID-19 pandemic.
-The move risks a destabilising confrontation between the army-backed president and groups that say the step is undemocratic, including Islamists who were repressed for decades until the 2011 Tunisian revolt that sparked the "Arab Spring" .
+His action followed months of deadlock and disputes pitting him against Prime Minister Hichem Mechichi and a fragmented parliament as Tunisia descended into an economic crisis exacerbated by the COVID-19 pandemic.
+The move risks a destabilising confrontation between the army-backed president, who is seen as an outsider, and groups that say the step is undemocratic, including Islamists who were repressed for decades until the 2011 Tunisian revolt that sparked the "Arab Spring" .

 In a declaration late on Sunday, Saied invoked emergency powers under the constitution's Article 18 to dismiss Mechichi and suspend parliament for 30 days, saying he would govern alongside a new premier.
 He rejected accusations of a coup.
-Large crowds poured into the streets in support, reflecting growing anger at the moderate Islamist Ennahda party - the biggest party in parliament - and the government over chronic economic malaise.
-The economy shrank by 8% last year after the pandemic hit the tourism sector.
+Large crowds poured into the streets in support, reflecting anger at the moderate Islamist Ennahda party - the biggest party in parliament - and the government over the economy, which shrank 8% last year after the pandemic hit the tourism sector.

-Ennahda and other main parties said Saied's actions breached the constitution.
-Parliament Speaker Rached Ghannouchi, the head of Ennahda which has been part of successive coalitions, decried it as an assault on democracy and urged Tunisians to take to the streets in opposition.
+Ennahda, which has been part of successive coalitions, and other main parties said Saied's actions breached the constitution.
+Parliament Speaker Rached Ghannouchi, the head of Ennahda, condemned it as an assault on democracy and urged Tunisians to take to the streets in opposition.

-"I am against gathering all powers in the hands of one person," Ghannouchi said when he arrived at parliament early on Monday morning where soldiers surrounding the building stopped him from entering.
+"Kais Saied is dragging the country into catastrophe," Ghannouchi told Turkey's state broadcaster, TRT Arabi.
+Soldiers surrounding parliament prevented Ghannouchi entering the building on Monday morning.
 He had said he would call a session in defiance of Saied.
-Nearby, supporters and opponents of the president threw stones at each other leading to injuries with one man sitting on the pavement bleeding from the head.
-Tunisia's hard-currency bonds tumbled.

 Imed Ayadi, an Ennahda member, likened Saied to Egyptian President Abdel-Fattah al-Sisi, who deposed the Brotherhood's Mohamed Mursi in 2013.
 "Saied is a new Sisi who wants to collect all authority for himself ...We will stand up to the coup against the revolution", he said.

-Saied has warned against any violent opposition would be met with force.
+Saied has said any violent opposition will be met with force.
 He swept to office in 2019 after campaigning as the scourge of a corrupt, incompetent elite.
-He framed his actions as a constitutional and popular response to the economic and political paralysis Tunisia has been mired in for years.
-He said Article 80 gave him the power to dismiss the government and appoint a temporary administration and to freeze parliament and lift the immunity of its members.
+He framed his actions as a constitutional and popular response to years of economic and political paralysis, and said Article 80 gave him power to dismiss the government, appoint a temporary administration, freeze parliament and lift the immunity of its members.

-However, the article requires consultation with the prime minister and parliament speaker and Ghannouchi has denied having been consulted while Mechichi has not spoken in public.
-It also requires approval by a constitutional court that has not yet been set up.
+The article requires consultation with the prime minister and parliament speaker.
+Ghannouchi has denied being consulted.
+Mechichi has not spoken in public.
+It also requires approval by a constitutional court that has not yet been created.

-Two of the other main parties in parliament, Heart of Tunisia and Karama, joined Ennahda in accusing Saied of a coup.
-There has been a muted international response to Saied's move but Turkey's ruling, Islamist-rooted AK Party condemned his actions.
-Qatar, which has supported Sunni Islamists such as the Muslim Brotherhood, called on all parties to avoid escalation and move towards dialogue.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)